panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 `this` value inside a regular function is dynamic and depends on the invocation.
 But `this` inside the arrow function is bound lexically and equals to `this` of the outer function.

-`arguments` object inside the regular functions contains the list of arguments.
+`arguments` object inside the regular functions contains the arguments in an array-like object.
 The arrow function, on the opposite, doesn't define `arguments` (but you can easily access the arrow function arguments using a rest parameter `...args`).

 If the arrow function has one expression, then the expression is returned implicitly, even without using the `return` keyword.